How to Export Folder Permissions to CSV using PowerShell

 Get Folder Permissions and Export them to CSV Using PowerShell

-• Create a new script using the code below (Note– Specify the path to the required folder and to where the result must be exported):
+2. Create the script to display permissions in a grid view: Use the code below (Note – Specify the path to the required folder and to where the result must be exported):

 $FolderPath = Get-ChildItem -Directory -Path "E:\Share80" -Recurse -Force